darthapo/assembot/readme.md

 AssemBot is a simple asset assembler for use in developing JS web apps.
 It's designed for my own preferred way of development, so YMMV.

 It's rather like stitch, but not exactly.
 It compiles an entire directory into a single, commonjs moduled, javascript file.
-It will also create a single .css file from all the styles in a single directory.
+It will also create a single .css file from all the styles in a single directory, recursively.
 It will transpile where appropriate (CoffeeScript, eco, less, stylus).

 If you don't like the default conventions, you can configure it in your `package.json` file.